When POVA was first created

 Decline and Deterioration

 In the early 2000's, changes in both Army PSYOP and POVA leadership put both parties on different paths, and relations "cooled" substantially.
 While there were still strong friendships between many 4th Group leaders and individual POVA members, the organizational ties were damaged by decisions within POVA that put distance between our Association and the Army.
-Years of hard work building relationships were ignored, messages not returned, and relations with the Army went dormant.
 At the same time, the Viet-Nam PSYOP population was aging and dying.
-There had been little effort to "reach out" to younger PSYOP veterans of the many US military engagements since Viet-Nam, and literally hundreds or potential members were never contacted.
+There had been little effort to "reach out" to younger PSYOP veterans of the many US military engagements since Viet-Nam, and literally hundreds of potential members were never contacted.
 By the summer of 2015, Biennial Reunions were attended by only a few, newsletters were rare, and virtually no new members had been recruited in many years.
-POVA was approaching death's door.
+POVA was virtually disappearing.

 Rebirth and Growth

-Beginning in the summer of 2015, POVA President Mike Stoeckert met with Life Members Chad Spawr and Rich Hosier in Fayetteville, NC, and discussed POVA's recent history and decline, and committed to support them as needed if they would undertake efforts to relaunch POVA as a vital and future-focused Association.
+In the summer of 2015, POVA President Mike Stoeckert met with Life Members Chad Spawr and Rich Hosier in Fayetteville, NC, and discussed POVA's recent history and decline, and committed to support them as needed if they would undertake efforts to relaunch POVA as a vital and future-focused Association.
 After extensive discussion, Chad and Rich agreed to take on this challenge.
-To his credit, Mike Stoeckert kept his word and assisted in every way possible to facilitate communication and planning for a revitalization of the Association.
+As promised, President Stoeckert assisted in every way possible to facilitate communication and planning for a revitalization of the Association.
 As a result of this intense effort since 2015, POVA has achieved excellent results:

 What about Tomorrow?